jinhoyoo/jinhoyoo.github.io/_posts/2019-03-10-python-daemon.md

   In technically, the PID of parent process of daemon process is 1 and no terminal to control this process.

   And __it just runs once__.
-It means you cannot run the more daemon processes.
+It means you cannot run the same daemon processes more.

   According to Stevens in [stevens](https://books.google.co.kr/books/about/UNIX_Network_Programming.html?id=Rc1QAAAAMAAJ&redir_esc=y), a program should perform the following steps to become a Unix daemon process.
 (From [this](https://www.python.org/dev/peps/pep-3143/#correct-daemon-behaviour) document.)